EHGCN: Hierarchical Euclidean-Hyperbolic Fusion via Motion-Aware GCN for Hybrid Event Stream Perception: Experiments

+Moreover, in the ablation study, we conduct a qualitative evaluation of DAES on the N-Caltech101 dataset.
+As shown in Fig. \ref{image:4}, although the raw events are densely distributed, they contain a significant amount of noise.
+In contrast, the baseline method of \citet{aegnn} employs uniform sampling, which is susceptible to substantial noise interference and information loss, whereas our DAES effectively suppresses noise, yielding cleaner and structurally clearer result.
+Specifically, our approach, using a multi-scale distribution-aware event sifting method, effectively filters out outlier noise, adjusts for event density in different regions, and preserves important details such as object contours and motion information, while suppressing background noise and redundant data.
+This enables our method to maintain higher visual clarity and object recognition while improving information density.

-In addition, our model does not require the full event stream used during training to make correct predictions.
-And we compared our model's test accuracy on N-Cars across varying event counts to assess recognition accuracy on various event quantity.
-Compared it with the advanced AEGNN method, as shown in Fig.\ref{figure:5}, our approach surpasses AEGNN at around 1,500 events and reaches over 94$\%$ accuracy at about 5,400 events, which shows the feasibility and superiority of our approach for event-based vision perception tasks.
+Our model does not require the full event stream used during training to make correct predictions.
+To further evaluate its adaptability to varying event counts, we measure the classification accuracy on the N-Cars dataset across different numbers of events and systematically compare the results with the representative AEGNN method.
+As shown in Fig. \ref{figure:5}, our approach surpasses AEGNN at around 1,500 events and reaches over 94$\%$ accuracy at about 5,400 events, which shows the feasibility and superiority of our approach for event-based vision perception tasks.